Rohannorden2121/FungiMap/docs/DATA_SETUP.md

 ## Required Data Files

-This project requires several large data files that are not included in the repository.
+This predictor requires several large data files that are not included in the repository.
 Here's how to obtain and set up each component:

 ### 1. Kraken2 Database (Required)
 We use the MiniKraken2 v2 8GB database (April 2019 version):